M074MED/My_Portfolio/README.md

 ### About Me:
 ###### Hello,
-###### I am Mohammed, I am a Django Developer with the Front-End basics(HTML, CSS, JavaScript, jQuery, Bootstrap and React JS).
+###### I am Mohammed, I am a Software Developer at AUC (The American University in Cairo).
-###### I have more than one year of experience in Python and I created some projects(Django WebShop with MySQL DB and Ajax and Bootstrap, Django Job Board with API and MySQL DB, Django Library Management System, ReactJS Weather App, Bootstrap and jQuery Template,
+######  I have two years of experience in The Software Development, and I created some projects(Django WebShop with MySQL DB and Ajax and Bootstrap, Django Job Board with API and MySQL DB, Django Library Management System, ReactJS Weather App, Bootstrap and jQuery Template,
 ###### HTML and CSS and JS Template, and other projects on GitHub),You can see them on My Portfolio: https://m074med.github.io/My_Portfolio/

 #### My Technical Skills: